3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 Santa Maria della Salute is one of the most beautiful churches in Venice and is visible from all over the city.

-The white dome is easy to spot as you walk around Venice and was constructed in 1632 to celebrate the end of the plague.
-A fact I wasn’t expecting!
+The white dome is easy to spot as you walk around Venice.
+It was constructed in 1632 to celebrate the end of the plague – a fact I wasn’t expecting!

-It’s a beautiful octagonal building and is worth checking out as it’s not far from St Mark’s Square and the bell tower.
+It’s a beautiful octagonal building, worth checking out, as it’s not far from St Mark’s Square and the bell tower.

-There are chapels on each side of Santa Maria della Salute and you’ll also find paintings by Titian and Tintoretto.
-Entry is free, but it will cost €4 if you want to enter the sacristy.
+There are chapels on each side of Santa Maria della Salute, and you’ll also find paintings by Titian and Tintoretto.
+Entry is free, but it will cost €4 to enter the sacristy.

 The final part of this 3 days in Venice itinerary sees you check out the Bridge of Sighs before embarking on a day trip to the islands of Burano and Murano in the Venetian lagoon.